UPDATE – August 2021

 - It should be self-evident that all who have any kind of respiratory problems and any who have had contact with ill / possible ill persons / any who have travelled and should therefore be in any quarantine are NOT to attend church.

-- There is a process by which you have to book yourself in ahead of time as names and contact details need to be kept (only for 4 weeks until danger passed).
+- For Sunday Services there is a process by which you have to book yourself in ahead of time as names and contact details need to be kept (only for 4 weeks until danger passed).